From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 Why will refuse bins be emptied every three-weeks rather than fortnightly?

-Suffolk Recycles regularly takes a representative sample of what is going into bins in Suffolk - you can find these reports on the Suffolk Recycles website.
+There is regular sampling and analysis of what is going into the bins in Suffolk - you can find these reports on the Suffolk Recycles website.

 On average, nearly 60% of waste that residents currently put in their refuse (general rubbish) bins could be recycled instead.
 For example, via the food waste or recycling collections.